viklund/FEGA-onboarding/docs/topics/governance-legal/index.md

 ### Use cases

-Understand more about the current [use cases and architecture for the Federated EGA](https://zenodo.org/record/4893063) as reported by the inaugural Federated EGA nodes.
+Understand more about the current [use cases and architecture for the Federated EGA](https://zenodo.org/record/4893063).
+Here you can read about the requirements and national use cases of early engaged Federated EGA Nodes which aim to be addressed by joining the Federated EGA.
+The report also describes how specific use cases can be supported by Federated EGA, for example by a governance structure made up of permanent committees and ad hoc working groups, the use of global and community standards, and guidelines for how data/metadata can be shared within the network.

 ### Organisation